-Whether it’s with your boo or your crew, Valentine’s Day is the perfect excuse to act and feel mushy with the people you love.
-Maybe you want to put on those rose-colored glasses and feel like the world is full of love and rainbows.
+Bring on the cuddles, sapsters.
+Whether it’s toward your boo or crew, Valentine’s Day is the perfect excuse to act mushy to the people you love.
+Maybe you want to spend 24 hours feeling like the world is full of happiness and rainbows by sending modern-day love letters via text.
+Maybe you want to spend quality time with your S.O., pet, and/or a very large bottle of wine.
 Or maybe you just want to cry alone into a pint of Häagen-Dazs that technically isn’t a single serving but will absolutely be finished in one sitting.
 Totally up to you.

-Fortunately, Netflix has something for all your Valentine’s Day streaming needs…whatever those may be.
-We’ve compiled 25 of the sweetest, sappiest movies that’ll have you feeling warm and fuzzy inside.
-And maybe make you whip out that box (er, boxes) of tissues.
-You better strap on your seat belt because the emotional roller coaster is REAL.
+Fortunately, Netflix has something for your Valentine’s Day streaming needs…whatever those may be.
+We’ve compiled some of the sweetest, sappiest movies that’ll make you feel all the feels.
+Warning: You might want to keep a box (er, boxes) of tissues nearby.
+Sometimes the greatest love stories don’t have happy endings.
+The emotional roller coaster is REAL.

 This whirlwind of a love-story-turned-breakup film (and about finding yourself after a painful breakup) is best watched with a group of girlfriends.
 And wine.
 Lots of wine.
 Oh, and grab some tissues while you’re at it.

 There’s nothing better than a good, lighthearted reunion flick.
 Centered on two former flames who meet again 15 years later, it’s a great way to reflect on how people change over time and if you can deny an obvious connection.
 Spoiler: You can’t.
 Also, Keanu Reeves shows up, so you know it’ll be worth it.